 Revision rhinoplasty is a very complex procedure, usually more challenging than a first-time procedure.
 Facial plastic surgeons face such problems that may include a lack of underlying support, irregularities of the bone and/or cartilage, and scar tissue from the first procedure.

 It is impossible for a rhinoplasty surgeon to know exactly what the bone and cartilage and other tissues beneath the skin look like until the revision surgery is begun and full visualization is provided.
-Dr. Epstein uses the open approach during revision rhinoplasty to have the best view of the nose’s underlying structure.
+Dr. Bared uses the open approach during revision rhinoplasty to have the best view of the nose’s underlying structure.

 Grafts may be necessary to add stability if there is not enough cartilage to create the shape you desire.
-If needed, Dr. Epstein uses either cartilage harvested from ideally the nasal septum or occasionally the ear.
+If needed, Dr. Bared uses either cartilage harvested from ideally the nasal septum or occasionally the ear.

 Do Not Feel Pressured Into Returning to the Same Rhinoplasty Surgeon